 Does it remove microplastics from the blood?

-Recent studies (Brain Medicine 2025, PMC12162106) suggest that therapeutic apheresis can remove microplastic-like particles from human blood.
-In 21 patients, polymers such as polyamide 6 and polyurethane were detected in the extracted plasma.
-Research in this field is emerging and more quantitative studies are needed, but preliminary results are promising.
+Recent studies (Brain Medicine 2025, PMC12162106) suggest that double-filtration therapeutic apheresis may remove microplastic-like particles from extracted material.
+In 21 patients, polymer-like signals such as polyamide 6 and polyurethane were detected in eluate/removed material.
+The field is emerging: we still need evidence that standard albumin TPE lowers whole-blood microplastics and changes symptoms or clinical risk.

 Does plasma exchange have side effects?

-Generally mild: bruising at the puncture site, dizziness or temporary fatigue (resolves in hours), feeling of cold during the procedure.
-Serious side effects are rare when the procedure is performed with proper sterile technique and medical supervision.
-It's a safe procedure with decades of clinical use in hospitals.
+Usually mild: bruising at the puncture site, dizziness or temporary fatigue, feeling cold and citrate-related calcium changes.
+Serious side effects are rare when TPE is performed with sterile technique, pre-screening and medical supervision, but they exist: hypotension, allergic reaction, bleeding, infection or venous-access complications.

 How much does therapeutic plasma exchange cost?

-The price varies depending on the protocol, number of sessions, and whether it's combined with other treatments.
-In longevity clinics in Spain, the range is 1,500-4,500 EUR per session.
-At Progevita, by integrating it within complete programs (diagnosis + treatments + follow-up), we optimize the cost per session.
+The price varies depending on the protocol, number of sessions, and whether it is combined with other treatments.
+In Spanish longevity clinics, the range often sits around 1,500-4,500 EUR per session.
+At Progevita, cost is assessed within a complete program with diagnostics, a clinical objective, follow-up and continuation criteria.
 Consult with our team for a personalized assessment.

 How long does the effect of plasma exchange last?